Credit: @roddypittman on Instagram

 Credit: @northpoleny on Instagram

 It turns out you can find everything in New York—even the North Pole!
-This quaint hamlet of Wilmington nestled in the shadows of Whiteface Mountain is home to Santa’s Workshop, where the man in the big red suit, his helpers, and team of trusty reindeer are ready to make your holiday wishes come true.
+This quaint hamlet of Wilmington nestled in the shadows of Whiteface Mountain is home to Santa’s Workshop, where the great big man in red, his helpers, and team of trusty reindeer are ready to make your holiday wishes come true.
 Drop off your wishlist at Santa’s house, hop on the steam train, carousel, and other kiddie rides, and see the vintage amusement park shine during the Village of Lights.
 There will be caroling, roaring fires, plenty of shopping, and even a Nativity Pageant.
 Don’t forget to stop by the U.S. Post Office to send a letter postmarked from the North Pole!
-Make it an Adirondack winter adventure with a stay at a cozy cabin at The Wilderness Inn and a visit to nearby Lake Placid, where you can ride down the toboggan chute, explore Olympic history, and more.
+Make it an Adirondack winter adventure with a stay at a cozy cabin at The Wilderness Inn and a visit to nearby Lake Placid for skiing, ice skating, bobsledding, exploring Olympic history, and more.

 2. Skaneateles (Finger Lakes)